Otto Friedrich Ranke: Early years and education

-Ranke, whose father was the psychiatrist Karl Ranke (1861–1951), graduated after completing his study of medicine at the Universities of Munich and Freiburg.
+Ranke, whose father was the psychiatrist Karl Ranke (1861–1951), graduated after completing his study of medicine at the Ludwig-Maximilians-Universität München and the University of Freiburg.
 In Freiburg, Ranke received a medical doctorate under Ludwig Aschoff with a dissertation entitled "On the change of the elastic resistance of the aortic intima and resulting formation of atheroma."
-Ranke studied mathematics at the Munich Technical University until 1925 with the aid of a grant from the Rockefeller Foundation.
-He became an assistant at the Institute of Pathology of the University of Freiburg under Philipp Broemser, and worked from 1928 to 1935 at the Physiological Institutes of Universities of Basel and Heidelberg.
-Ranke obtained his science doctorate in 1931 from the University of Heidelberg with a thesis entitled "The Rectifier Resonance Theory: An extension of the Helmholtz resonance theory of hearing by physical examination of cochlear fluid oscillations."
+Ranke studied mathematics at the Technical University of Munich until 1925 with the aid of a grant from the Rockefeller Foundation.
+He became an assistant at the Institute of Pathology of the University of Freiburg under Philipp Broemser, and worked from 1928 to 1935 at the Physiological Institutes of the University of Basel and Heidelberg University.
+Ranke obtained his science doctorate in 1931 from Heidelberg University with a thesis entitled "The Rectifier Resonance Theory: An extension of the Helmholtz resonance theory of hearing by physical examination of cochlear fluid oscillations."

 Political and military activities

 Ranke was a member of Der Stahlhelm, which was dissolved and integrated into the Sturmabteilung (SA) from 1934 to 1935, and was a member of the National Socialist Teachers League.
 In 1935, Ranke joined the Aviation Medical Research Institute of the Military Medical Academy in Berlin, where Hubertus Strughold worked.
-Ranke was appointed in 1936 to außerplanmäßiger (extraordinary) professor at the University of Berlin.
-From 1937 to 1945 Ranke headed the Institute of General and Military Physiology (Institut fur Allgemeine und Wehrphysiologie) at the Militararztliche Akademie in Berlin.
-Ranke joined the Wehrmacht in 1939 with the rank of Oberstabsarzt (Major in Medical Corps) and conducted research at the Military Medical Academy/ laboratory for Aviation Medicine on thermoregulation and nutritional physiology.
+Ranke was appointed in 1936 to außerplanmäßiger (extraordinary) professor at the Friedrich Wilhelm University of Berlin.
+From 1937 to 1945, Ranke headed the Institute of General and Military Physiology (Institut fur Allgemeine und Wehrphysiologie) at the Military Medical Academy in Berlin.
+Ranke joined the Wehrmacht in 1939 with the rank of Oberstabsarzt (Major in Medical Corps) and conducted research at the Laboratory for Aviation Medicine on Thermoregulation and Nutritional Physiology of the Military Medical Academy.
 Ranke also served as an advisory officer to the military.
 As a medical staff officer Ranke took part in the conference, "Medical Problems Arising from Sea and Winter," (Tagung über Ärztliche Fragen bei Seenot und Wintertod) 26 and 27 August 1942 in Nuremberg, where the hypothermia experiments in the Dachau concentration camp were presented.
 Along with Karl Brandt, Ranke was, from 1944, a member of multiple scientific advisory boards.